 Intended Audience and Scope of Practice

-This educational activity has been designed to meet the needs of general surgeons and other health care professionals who care for patients with diseases involving surgical oncology, general surgery, endocrine surgery, plastics and trauma surgery, breast surgery and more.
+This educational activity has been designed to meet the needs of general surgeons and other health care professionals who care for patients with diseases involving surgical oncology, colorectal surgery, general surgery, endocrine surgery, emergency surgery, breast surgery and more.

 Elements of Competence

 This CME activity has been designed to change learner competence and focuses on the American Board of Medical Specialties areas of patient care and procedural skills and medical knowledge.